debops/debops/docs/ansible/roles/debops.owncloud/getting-started.rst

 database servers the ownCloud instance should use by specifying the database server host as :envvar:`owncloud__database_server`.

-For UTF8 4-byte support, you should set the following in your inventory:
+For UTF8 4-byte support, you should set the following in your inventory of the database server:

 .. code-block:: yaml